 After spending nearly five years in Victoria’s maximum security prison for women, Kerry was released with her Master of Arts (commenced and completed during this period) and was successful in her Candidature for her Doctorate of which she completed in late 2016.
 She appeared on Australian Story 'The Graduate', and was Story Consultant for Series 1 of 'Wentworth' the remake of Prisoner.
 In April 2018, Kerry's memoir 'The Prisoner' was released by Penguin Random House.

 Kerry is an accomplished stand-up comedian, key-note and plenary speaker and in demand on the speaking circuit.
 She is a member of The Australian Speakers Bureau.

 Sandi Wallace is an award-winning Australian crime writer – she writes rural crime thrillers and gripping short stories.
-She has won a host of prizes for her short crime fiction and the 2015 Davitt Award Readers’ Choice for her debut novel Tell Me Why, which was also shortlisted for the 2015 Davitt Award Best Debut.
+She has won a host of prizes for her short crime fiction and the Davitt Award Readers’ Choice for her debut novel Tell Me Why, which was also shortlisted for the Davitt Award Best Debut.
 Into the Fog is Sandi’s third rural crime thriller starring Georgie Harvey and John Franklin set in Victoria, out August 2018.
 It follows Tell Me Why and Dead Again.
 Some of her award-winning short fiction is featured in her first collection of short crime On the Job, and she is a contributing author of the anthology Writing the Dream.

-Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the beautiful Dandenong Ranges outside of Melbourne with her husband.
+Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the stunning Dandenong Ranges outside of Melbourne with her husband.